dskho/0xatom.github.io/_posts/2020-07-18-otwleviathan.md

 leviathan0@leviathan:~$
 ```

-We can see a hidden `.backup` file:
+We can see a hidden `.backup` directory:

 ```
 leviathan0@leviathan:~$ ls -la